GLOBAL MARKETS-Global stocks fall, dollar rallies as weak China data disappoints

 Asian stock markets https://tmsnrt.rs/2zpUAr4

-(Reporting by Harry Robertson in London and Scott Murdoch in Sydney; editing by Lincoln Feast and Jason Neely and Miral Fahmy)
+(Reporting by Harry Robertson in London and Scott Murdoch in Sydney; editing by Miral Fahmy, Kirsten Donovan)

 ((Harry.Robertson@thomsonreuters.com; Scott.Murdoch@thomsonreuters.com))